 18.1 To the maximum extent permitted by law:

 a. you access and use Skillet at your own risk; and

 b. we are not liable or responsible to you or any other person for any loss under or in connection with the Agreement, the Website, or your access and use of (or inability to access or use) Skillet.
 This exclusion applies regardless of whether our liability or responsibility arises in contract, tort (including negligence), equity, breach of statutory duty, or otherwise.

-17.3 To the maximum extent permitted by law and only to the extent clauses 16.1 and 16.2 of the Agreement does not apply, our total liability to you under or in connection with the Agreement, or in connection with the Website or Skillet, or your access and use of (or inability to access or use) the Website or Skillet, must not exceed NZD100.
+18.3 To the maximum extent permitted by law and only to the extent clauses 18.1 and 18.2 of the Agreement do not apply, our total liability to you under or in connection with the Agreement, or in connection with the Website or Skillet, or your access and use of (or inability to access or use) the Website or Skillet, must not exceed NZD100.

 a. loss of profit, revenue, savings, business, use, data (including Content), and/or goodwill; or